ehrpg/qstar/docs/index.md

 ## Actions

-Once it is a player's turn in a crisis, he or she may do two actions.
+Once it is a player's turn in a crisis, he or she may do **two actions**.
 An action takes a small amount of time, and may involve a skill check.
 The game master may decide that a task takes more than one action, or even takes a couple of rounds.
 Any number of actions may be converted to **ready actions**.
 These are specific conditions set by the player that trigger when an external event occurs.
 If the condition does not occur before his or her next turn, the **ready action** is lost.

 Everything you do in a crisis as part of an action is almost all of the time solvable through a skill check.
-Movement in combat is done through **Acrobatics**, hitting an enemy with a sword through **Melee** or getting a blast door open uses **Hacking**.
+Movement in combat is done through **Athletics**, hitting an enemy with a sword through **Melee** or getting a blast door open uses **Hacking**.

 ### Free Actions